 An overhead shot of five peeled carrots on a wooden cutting board.

-Ever since I bought an Instant Pot back in 2013, I’ve been making this bowl of sunshine in a pressure cooker instead of the stovetop.
-Whichever way you choose to cook it will yield a bright orange bowl of fresh carrot, ginger, and cardamom soup that will warm you from the inside out!
+Although the original cookbook carrot soup recipe is made on the stovetop, ever since I bought an Instant Pot back in 2013, I’ve been making this bowl of sunshine in a pressure cooker instead.
+Don’t worry, I’ll give you both cooking options in this recipe post and whichever way you choose to cook it will yield a bright orange bowl of fresh carrot, ginger, and cardamom soup that will warm you from the inside out!

-• 1 tablespoon coconut oil, ghee, avocado oil, or extra virgin olive oil
+• Refined coconut oil, ghee, avocado oil, or extra virgin olive oil: If you are making a vegan version of this dish, don’t use ghee!

-• Diamond Crystal brand kosher salt or Magic Mushroom Powder
+• Diamond Crystal brand kosher salt or Magic Mushroom Powder: My Magic Mushroom Powder adds extra oomph and umami!

-• ½ teaspoon ground cardamom (or ½ teaspoon allspice or ¼ teaspoon cloves + ¼ teaspoon ground cinnamon)
+• Ground cardamom: I think ground cardamom makes this soup taste super special but you can definitely replace it with ½ teaspoon allspice or ¼ teaspoon cloves + ¼ teaspoon ground cinnamon.

 Adding a spoonful of coconut oil to a saucepan